Pollora/documentation/routing.md

 The framework implements a cascading routing system that works as follows:

+1. **WordPress Admin Requests**: If the request is for the WordPress admin area, it is handled by a dedicated admin route.

+2. **Special WordPress Requests**: If the request is for a special WordPress feature (robots.txt, favicon, feeds, trackbacks), it is handled by a dedicated special route.

-1. **Laravel Custom Routes**: The framework first checks if a matching route exists in your `routes/web.php` file.
-These routes have the highest priority and will be executed first if they match the requested URL.
+3. **Laravel Custom Routes**: The framework checks if a matching route exists in your `routes/web.php` file.
+These routes have high priority and will be executed if they match the requested URL.

-2. **WordPress Template Hierarchy**: If no custom route matches, the `FrontendController` takes over and:
+4. **WordPress Template Hierarchy**: If no custom route matches, the `FrontendController` takes over and:
    - Determines the appropriate template hierarchy based on WordPress conditional tags
    - Sequentially searches for matching Blade views in your views directory
    - Returns the first view found in the hierarchy order

-3. **404 Error Handling**: If no custom route matches AND no appropriate view is found in the template hierarchy, a 404 error is returned.
+5. **Fallback Handling**: If no view is found in the template hierarchy, a 404 error is returned.

 For example, for an "About" page, the process would be as follows: